How Uber Works: Insights into the Business & Revenue Model

 Word of Mouth advertising

-Whosoever took a ride in Uber was baffled by the first hand experience.
-This made the early users to become regular customers and they also helped spread the name by word of mouth advertising.
+Whosoever took a ride in Uber was baffled by the first-hand experience.
+This made the early users become regular customers and they also helped spread the name by word of mouth advertising.
 This word of mouth advertising was one of the major driving force

 Main Growth opportunities tapped by Uber

 - Party people who go to clubs, parties or events.